 The Connection Between Coconut Oil, Carbon, & Goats

-To give you some background on the clinical benefits of coconut oil we have to start with the medium-chain triglycerides (MCTs) contained within the oil.
+To give you some background on the clinical benefits of coconut oil, we have to start with the benefits of medium-chain triglycerides (MCTs) contained within the oil.
 MCTs are 6 to 10 carbon-long compounds with tremendous health benefits.